Ogbaru: Climate

 The shallow depth of the River makes the area subject to frequent flooding due to heavy rainfall in the rainy season which impacts local farms and crops.
 A major flood in 2018 killed 12 people and polluted nearby rivers.
 In 2020, a major flood displaced 1000 people and again impacted farms in the region.

 2022 Flooding

 The overflow of River Niger and downpour in the past few days fuelled the rise of the water level.
 Houses, farmlands, markets and business houses have been swallowed by the flood.
-Flood has taken over places like Ogwu Ikpele, Akili Ogidi, Obeagwe, Ossomala, Umunankwo, Ogbakuba, Ochuche, Akili Ozizor, Atani, Ohita, Odekpe, Amiyi, Iyiowa, Ogbeukwu, Okoti, Ochuche Umuodu and parts of the slum Okpoko near the commercial city of Onitsha.
+Flood has taken over places like Ogwu Ikpele, Akili Ogidi, Obeagwe, Ossomala, Umunankwo, Ogbakuba, Ochuche, Akili Ozizor, Atani, Ohita, Odekpe, Amiyi, Iyiowa, Ogbeukwu, Okoti, Ochuche Umuodu and parts of Okpoko.
 Total number of 76 citizens living in flood-ravaged areas Ogbaru were drowned when their boat capsized trying to leave their flooded homes.
 According to the National Emergency Management Agency (NEMA), Ogbaru has the highest number of victims with 286,000 persons.

 One of the impact of the flood is house collapse causing death in the community.